hello-adi/calvinandhobbes/README.md

 The application does not require any special inputs.
 Simply running it will download a comic strip into the file directory.

 ## Credits
-The project was partly inspired by myNameArnav's [xkcd downloader](https://github.com/myNameArnav/xkcdDownloader)
+The project was inspired by myNameArnav's [xkcd downloader](https://github.com/myNameArnav/xkcdDownloader)

 ## Future scope
 The overall idea is automating running the script everyday so the user has a comic strip waiting for them at a specific time e.g., in the morning.
 This can be achieved either by simply running the script everyday at a predefined time or utilising a library which sends the downloaded comic strip to the user by e-mail everyday.